 Aside from as a self-defense pistol, the hunting community has come to appreciate the Glock 40’s accuracy, since it can even incapacitate some of the largest wildlife.
 As long as you have the Glock 40 10mm by your side, you won’t have to be too anxious about bear attacks while camping in the wilds.

-Furthermore, the Glock 40 can also come in handy for gun sporting events.
+Furthermore, the Glock 40 can also come in handy for handgun sporting events.
 It comes as a natural fit in target practice thanks to the ability to mount reflex sights to its MOS anterior accessory rail.

-On the other hand, people looking for a carry gun to go with them anywhere can be a little bit disappointed with the Glock 40.
+On the other hand, people looking for a concealed carry gun to go with them anywhere can be a little bit disappointed with the Glock 40.
 Its size and weight make carrying the gun around every day a chore.
 You can find more stealthy alternatives on the market, but don’t expect them to come close to the Glock 40’s balanced combination of accuracy and power.
 I mentioned this point in my Glock 44 review, as well.

 If you’re a fan of how the Glock pistols feel in hand, you will find yourself right at home with the Glock 40.
 On the other hand, if you are on the fence of adopting the Glock design, the G40 won’t win you over.